lukaschu/Planning_Benchmark_ompl/README.md

 # Planning_Benchmark
-Basic Benchmark for a 6DoF robot, using the a variety of omplś kinodynamic planners <br>
+Basic Benchmark for a 6DoF robot, using the a variety of ompl's kinodynamic planners <br>
 The simulation is originally taken from https://github.com/UniversalRobots/Universal_Robots_ROS2_Gazebo_Simulation and we use vsc tools to import all other repos.
 We tested everything on ROS2 Humble.

 ## Build Process